apache/pulsar/site/docs/latest/cookbooks/message-deduplication.md

 new: true
 ---

 **Message deduplication** is a feature of Pulsar that, when enabled, ensures that each message produced on Pulsar {% popover topics %} is persisted to disk *only once*, even if the message is produced more than once.
-Message deduplication essentially unburdens Pulsar applications of the responsibility of ensuring deduplication and handles it automatically on the server side instead.
+Message deduplication essentially unburdens Pulsar applications of the responsibility of ensuring deduplication and instead handles it automatically on the server side.

 Using message deduplication in Pulsar involves making some [configuration changes](#configuration) to your Pulsar brokers as well as some minor changes to the behavior of Pulsar [clients](#clients).

 {% include admonition.html type="info" content="For a more thorough theoretical explanation of message deduplication, see the [Concepts and Architecture](../../getting-started/ConceptsAndArchitecture#message-deduplication) document." %}

+## How it works

 ## Configuration for message deduplication {#configuration}